 This north side beach is predominantly enjoyed by sightseers and those taking a loop around the islands shoreline.

-Located on the eastern coast of the island of Cayman Brac, 0.8 miles east of Spot Bay, You should consider dropping by regardless of whether you are staying in the immediate vicinity.
-If you plan to sunbathe or take a nap on a fairly secluded beach, you shouldn't miss the opportunity to visit North East Point.
+Located on the island of Cayman Brac, 0.8 miles east of Spot Bay, You should consider stopping by regardless of whether you are staying particularly close by.
+For a change from the usual crowded beach spots, you shouldn't miss the opportunity to visit North East Point.

 The very northeastern edge of Cayman Brac is known as North East Point.
 It's a rockier, grayer beach than some of the smoother white sand spots around, but offers more interesting topography including beautiful rock bluffs.

-Keep in mind that restrooms won't be found on-site, though you may be able to use the facilities at a nearby business.
+Please note that public restrooms are not available, but you may be able to find facilities at a nearby business.

-If you want to mix some cultural exploration with your trip to the beach, you should plan a trip to Cayman Brac Museum, a lovely museum found within reach of a cab, giving you a chance to see, and learn about, even more of the area.
+If you want to mix a little culture with your trip to the beach, you may want to consider visiting Cayman Brac Museum, a lovely museum found within the range of a taxi, so it could be a welcomed alternative to hot afternoon activities.

 |Park||0.1 mi.||NW||Cayman Brac|